datacamp/community-courses-jhu-genomics-labs/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:7187d6e84e
 ## Question 2

-Have a look at the plot that showed up in the viewer to the right.
-Which type of movies have the worst rating assigned to them?
+What are the length of the sequences in the file?
+What is the longest sequence and what is the shortest sequence?
+Are there more than one longest or shortest sequence?
+What are their identifiers?

+What is the length of the longest sequence in the file?

 *** =instructions
 - Long movies, clearly